 Individual employee standards produce company standards.
 Therefore, employees may periodically be requested to affirm in writing that they adhere to this Code of Conduct.
 This Code of Conduct covers the Company and its affiliates.
 Any violation of this Code of Conduct by any employee, as defined, may result in disciplinary action, up to and including discharge.

-Employee - Except where otherwise specifically indicated, includes all directors, officers, and employees of the Company its affiliates or subsidiaries.
+Employee – Except where otherwise specifically indicated, the term “Employee” includes all directors, officers, and employees of the Company and its affiliates and subsidiaries.

 Affiliate – a company that the Company owns or controls, or that owns or controls the Company, or that is owned or controlled by the same company that owns or controls the Company.
 Ownership does not mean complete ownerships, but means having a controlling interest.

 Review Procedure – The means by which approval for a particular course of action may be requested by an employee.
 Employees shall seek a review by the senior management officer in the employee’s department or group, usually a senior vice president or an executive vice president.
 Senior vice presidents and above should seek review from their immediate supervisors, in most cases the Chief Operating Officer.
 Requests and the reviewers’ responses must be in writing and shall be retained in employee personnel folders.
 Directors and the Chief Executive Officer shall seek review by the Executive Committee.

 As a written code cannot answer all questions raised in the context of business, personal and professional relationships, each employee shall accept his or her primary responsibility to recognize and respond to specific situations as they arise.
 Questions and concerns about doubtful situations, potential misconduct, conflicts of interest, standards and integrity of performance should be addressed as follows:

 - By Employees: To Riverview Community Bank’s Director of Human Resources.